Irish Update - Everest Season 2018

 According to Everest blogger Alan Arnette, Everest had been successfully climbed 8306 times by 4833 people since the first successful ascent in 1953.
 The summit of Everest straddles the border between Nepal and Tibet at an altitude of 29,035ft or 8848m.
 The mountain was initially named Peak XV before being renamed in 1856 after George Everest, a retired British Surveyor General who never actually saw the peak.
 I have produced the graphic below using raw data from Himalayan Database to show the increase in summit numbers over the years, with notable reduction in 2014 following the avalanche in the Ice Fall and effective shutdown of Nepal side, along with absence of 2015 stats due to the Nepal Earthquake & avalanche at Base Camp which occurred midway through the climbing season and led to the full shutdown of the mountain.
 [Raw data via Himalayan Database]

-About the author: Paul Devaney is from Longford, Ireland and is co-founder of Irish Seven Summits and Director of Seven Summits Solutions which provides Aerospace and Digital Design services.
+The author: Paul Devaney is from Longford and is co-founder of Irish Seven Summits and Director of Seven Summits Solutions which provides Aerospace and Digital Design services.
 Paul is also an amateur mountaineer and adventurer, has completed 6 of the Seven Summits and attempted Everest in 2014 and 2015.
-In both instances his expedition was halted after 25 days due to major disasters (Avalanche in 2014 and Earthquake in 2015).
+In both instances his expedition was halted due to major disasters (Avalanche in 2014 and Earthquake in 2015).
 Paul has climbed and trained in the Alps, and scaled mountains from Alaska to Antarctica and beyond.
 He lives in London, England.